kuharan/IPL-ML-2018/README.md

 # IPL-ML-2018
 This project tries to predict the winner of a very popular cricket tournament happening in India - IPL 2018.
 The objective is to predict the result(winner) of every IPL match.
 The project also predicts the ultimate winner of the tournament.
-It does not impose a specific development philosophy or framework, so you're free to architect your code in the way that you want.
+It does not impose a specific development philosophy or framework, so you're free to clone, modify and architect your code in the way that you want and add your contribution to this repository.

 ## Getting Started